borine/bluealsa-monitor/README.md

 below for more information.

-The script relies on the `bluealsa-cli` utility which is part of the above bluez-alsa project. bluez-alsa v3.2.0 or later is required as earlier versions of `bluealsa-cli` did not have the needed functions for this script.
+The script relies on the `bluealsa-cli` utility which is part of the above bluez-alsa project. bluez-alsa v3.1.0 or earlier did not have the needed capabilities in the `bluealsa-cli` utility required by this script, so you will need a more recent version.
 It is necessary to include the configure option `--enable-cli` when building BlueALSA to build this utility.

 _namehint_ configuration entries are created that cause ALSA client applications to include connected bluetooth PCMs in their listed PCM devices.